China: The Continuing Revolution

 During

-the years since 1998, both of the studies cited above indicate
+the years since 1998, the contribution of employment growth

-c.
-Attempt to give more workers from manufacturing into
+b.
+Attempt to move more workers from manufacturing into

 the service sector is likely to reduce productivity growth.